Fil/d3-geo-voronoi/README.md

 ### Changes

-- find(x,y,radius): the radius is in degrees, not radians.
+- voronoi.find(x,y,radius): the radius is in degrees, not radians.

 - the module needs d3-delaunay and doesn't embed it.